Stroustrups-Sentinel/README/README.md

 # portfolio
-my portfolio 🌱 , cheers 🥂 to a bright future 😁
+my portfolio 🌱 , cheers 🥂 to a bright future ✨ and fulfiling endeavors 😁👍